 This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-Refer to Section 7.
-"Reset" (DS39712) in the "PIC24F Family Reference Manual" for more information.
+For more information, refer to the "PIC24F Family Reference Manual", Section 7.
+"Reset" (DS39712).

 The Reset module combines all Reset sources and controls the device Master Reset Signal, SYSRST.
 The following is a list of device Reset sources: